 Cordyceps militaris boosts levels of testosterone, thus improving fertility, sexual function, and overall reproductive health in men.

-2008 study revealed that cordyceps supplementation increased sperm production and mobility in Sprague-Dawley rats.
+A 2008 study revealed that cordyceps supplementation increased sperm production and mobility in Sprague-Dawley rats.
 The rats in the study were given a supplement made from cordyceps mycelium.
 After six weeks, the animals showed an increased number of motile sperm cells, which are particularly important for fertility.

 The results suggest that:

-• Cordyceps supplementation had stimulatory effects on sperm count in rats.
+- Cordyceps supplementation had stimulatory effects on sperm count in rats.

-• Rats supplemented with cordyceps also showed an increase in testosterone production.
+- Rats supplemented with cordyceps also showed an increase in testosterone production.
 However, there were no significant changes observed in other hormones such as follicle stimulating hormone (FSH), luteinizing hormone (LH), or prolactin.

-• The numbers of motile sperm cells (sperm capable of movement) were significantly raised.
-This would mean that cordyceps has positive effects on fertility in men
+- The numbers of motile sperm cells (sperm capable of movement) were significantly raised.
+This would mean that cordyceps has positive effects on fertility in men.

-• Cordyceps militaris supplementation led to an increase in the concentration of cordycepin in the rats' blood serum.
+- Cordyceps militaris supplementation led to an increase in the concentration of cordycepin in the rats' blood serum.

 Cordyceps and Testicular Cancer